 Previous Work: The MPO staff maintained up-to-date traffic count data from ALDOT using GIS software for prior year AADT data, as sent from ALDOT.
 MPO staff also updated the functionally classified network; modified traffic analysis zones; updated and corrected socioeconomic data for the 2045 LRTP; updated transit map features and database with most recent bus bench and shelter locations; prepared maps by special requests from the general public, other public and private agencies, and consultants; updated transit fixed bus route database and maps; and prepared project location maps for the TIP document and for all meetings in FY 2020.
 Staff also prepared GIS-related work for all MPO-related documents and services.
-MPO staff collected and distributed Census 2010 data.
+MPO staff has started collecting Census 2020 data.
+Work is still in progress as data is being released.